Attendance Monitoring System Documentation | Chapter 3

-Designing is based on the users and client roles.
+Designing is based on users and client roles.
 This stage is creating a design for the system.
-It includes student registration form, teacher’s registration form, reports, attendance transaction and student and teacher’s information management.
+It includes a student registration form, teacher’s registration form, reports, attendance transaction, and student and teacher’s information management.
 The system is designed as a user-friendly system.

 Attendance Monitoring System Constraints

 The lists below are some constraints that may encounter during the operation.